FAQ

 What is the cost of Notary services?

-All of our prices include GST and complimentary express postage of your completed documents anywhere in Australia.
+All of our prices include GST, complimentary express postage of any hard-copy documents to Swift Notary and complimentary express postage of the completed documents anywhere in Australia.

 Where can I find a Notary Public near me?